How Overstock uses machine learning personalization to drive engagement

 This is a big change from the prototypical segment view many eCommerce companies use to target customers; usually, customer data is aggregated into large audience segments depending on behavioral and demographic data.
 With this segmented view of their customer base, marketers are reduced to using a “spray and pray” methodology, hoping the messaging somehow reaches and resonates with the right person.

 When you compare marketing towards real customers versus marketing towards a proxy created from aggregate data, real customers are going to win every time.
 The level of personalization allowed by Overstock’s marketing stack means they can cater promotions to individual customers, so they can target the right person, with the right content, through the right channel, at the right time.
-Thanks to mParticle, Overstock’s marketing engine is supplied with customer data in real-time to feed into their machine learning models and drive marketing directives.
+Thanks to mParticle, Overstock’s marketing engine is supplied with real-time customer data to feed into their machine learning models and drive marketing directives.

 So, you may be asking yourself: “This all sounds great, but what results Overstock has recorded since employing their personalization stack?”

 In the time Overstock has been using this stack they have seen: